IlGiorg/DarAuxilium/README.md

 DarAuxilium is a very basic support solution that includes a **Ticketing System**, **Support Articles** and a very comprehensive **Staff Panel**.

+DarAuxilium means "To Give Help", which I find is a perfect name for the project.

 ## Why DarAuxilium
 Well, I built it because i needed a way to **organize, streamline** and **make easier** the way I help.
 I managed to achieve this by preventing tickets in the first place with the articles feature.